daidensacha/mp3-garden-journal/README.md

 ### 5. Surface

 **Visual Design:**
-I selected four stock images, one to represent each season, to display in a carousel slider directly under the navigation.
-The image carousel is set to automatically change images every 10 seconds, so the user has time to view each image.
-This feature will be visable on all pages, along with the navbar.
+I selected four stock images to represent each season and display them in a carousel slider directly under the navigation.
+The image carousel automatically changes images every 10 seconds, so the user has time to view each image.
+This feature will be visible on all pages, along with the navbar.

-I have included the contact form at the bottom of the page so the users can easily contact me, and there is a link in the navbar that scrolls the page to the cotnact form.
+I have included the contact form so the users can quickly contact me, and there is a link in the navbar that scrolls the page to the contact form.

-I inlcuded images of fruit and vegetables to inspire users to make use of the application.
-Event names and plant names open the corresponding events and plant profiles, which can be easily viewed, updated or deleted.
-That happens in a modal that when closed returns the user to the same page.
-The navigation bar is fixed so it's easily accessible and always visible.
-The site is simple and the styling and functions consistant accross pages.
+I included images of fruit and vegetables to inspire users to make use of the application.
+Event names and plant names open the related events and plant profiles, easily viewed, updated, or deleted.
+It happens in a modal that, when closed, returns the user to the same page.
+The app has a fixed navigation bar, so it's easily accessible and always visible.
+The site is simple, and the styling and functions are consistent across pages.

 ## TECHNOLOGIES USED